Browse the knowledge base

 Open Settings → Email integration → Activity log.
 Three possible states:

 • Email shows up + a document was created → Working as intended.
-If the document didn't appear in Documents, refresh the Documents page (browser-side caching can lag by a minute).
-Click the document link in the Activity log entry to confirm it's actually there.
+If the document didn't appear in Documents, check your folder filter (scanned documents are auto-filed into month folders).
+Click the document link in the Activity log entry to jump straight to it.

-• Email shows up + status "rejected" or "skipped" → See the rejection reason.
-The most common ones are listed in Step 3.
+• Email shows up + status "skipped" or "error" → See the common causes listed in Step 3.

 • Email does NOT show up at all → It never reached us.
 The issue is on the sender side or your forwarding setup.
 Continue to Step 2.